vvscode/docs/docs/whatsapp/whatsapp-http-rest/whatsapp-blacklist-callback.md

 There was an error with your request.
 The body is a JSON object described in the [introduction](doc:whatsapp-introduction#section-http-errors)

-## Remove from Blacklist endpoint
+## Remove from blacklist endpoint

-Remove number from Blacklist.
+Remove numbers from Blacklist.

 #### Request